Attendance Policy : guide for employees

 If your manager or the alternative contact has not been notified of your absence, they will, to meet their duty of care to you, try to contact you.

-Where they are unable to contact you, they are concerned for your welfare and / or your absence is prolonged they may contact HR to consider next steps.
+Where they are unable to contact you, they are concerned for your welfare and / or your absence is prolonged, they may contact HR to consider the next steps.

-The manager will ensure that the unauthorised absence is recorded in the appropriate systems e.g. Scottish Standard Time System (SSTS).
+The manager will ensure that the unauthorised absence is recorded in the appropriate systems, for example, the Scottish Standard Time System (SSTS).